Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 - **Docker**: The `docker/Dockerfile` is based on the official Nginx image and simply adds a custom `index.html` to replace the default Nginx welcome page.
 This image is built on the EC2 instance at startup.
 - **EC2 User Data**: The EC2 instance is an Amazon Linux 2 server.
 On launch, Terraform injects the `scripts/user_data.sh` script, which installs Docker, enables it at boot, builds the custom image using the bundled Dockerfile + HTML, and runs the container with a restart policy so it survives reboots.
-- **Terraform**: Terraform config (`terraform/main.tf` and related files) defines the infrastructure:
-  - An EC2 instance (t2.micro, Amazon Linux 2) in the default VPC of **ca-central-1**.
-  - A Security Group that allows inbound HTTP (port 80) from anywhere.
-  - The EC2 instance is configured with the user-data script for automatic provisioning.
-  - The Terraform state is stored remotely in the specified S3 bucket (`backend.tf` configures this).
+- **Networking & Load Balancing**: Instead of the default VPC, Terraform now builds a dedicated VPC (with two public subnets, route tables, and an internet gateway) plus an **Application Load Balancer** that terminates HTTPS using your ACM certificate.
+HTTP automatically redirects to HTTPS.
-- **Security**: For simplicity, port 80 is open to the world.
+- **Security**: The instance’s security group only allows traffic from the ALB security group; nothing is exposed directly to the internet.
 No SSH access is configured by default; to enable it you must provide a key pair, add a port-22 ingress rule, and ensure IAM/security compliance.
 The S3 backend ensures state is persisted and shareable if working in a team (remember to update `terraform/backend.tf` with your bucket name and create the bucket ahead of time).
+- **Observability**: CloudWatch alarms monitor EC2 CPU usage and ALB target health, giving early warnings if the container is saturated or failing health checks.

 ## Notes